igor-starostenko/igorstar/content/posts/2014-05-09-legacy-introduction.md

   - introduction
   - photo
   - travel
+description: Very first blog post that I've written for one of the previous revisions of my website.
+Not fun.
+Don't open.
 ---

 This is the original introduction I wrote long time ago for the v1 of my blog.
 Decided to keep it just to mark the epoch :)